Dogs & Hash Browns 🐶

 Frequently Asked Questions

-No, hash browns are not a healthy food for dogs.
-They are high in fat and calories, which can lead to obesity or pancreatitis.
-Additionally, they may contain harmful additives such as onions and garlic that can be toxic for your dog.
+No way!
+They’re high in fat and calories, leading to obesity or pancreatitis.
+Plus, the onion and garlic additives can be toxic for your dog.

 Can I Feed My Dog Tater Tots?

-Tater tots are not a healthy food for dogs.
-They are usually made from potatoes, which can be difficult for dogs to digest and may contain harmful additives such as onion powder or garlic powder.
+Tater tots are also a no-go.
+They’re usually made from potatoes, which are difficult for dogs to digest and may contain harmful additives.

 Can Dogs Eat Breakfast Potatoes?